voucherifyio/voucherify-openapi/docs/reference-docs/EXPORTS-Export-Object.md

 | conditions | <p>Data filters used to narrow down the data records to be returned in the result.</p> [Filters Condition](#filters-condition) |

 ## Any
-One of:

- 1. Array any of: string, string, number, object
+Array any of: string, string, number, object

 ## Filters Condition
 | Attributes |  Description |